tobek/laminae/notes.md

 # idle resources to generate

-- realm names/demonyms
+realm names or demonyms:

-    - either
+- Blister*
 - Discarnate (not having a physical body)
 - Feign
 - Figment
 - Numen/Numina
 - Protean (exceedingly variable)
+- Welt

+## realm names

-    - names (* = add to rando)
+(* = add to rando)

 - The Absolution*
-        - The Alacrity*
+- The Alacrity* (brisk cheerful readiness)
 - The Aleatory
 - The Alleviation
 - The Antechamber
 - The Apprehension
 - The Assembly (similar to instrument)
 - The Ataraxia (unperturbedness)
 - The Autocephaly (appointing its own head, not subject to external authority)
 - The Ataxia (lack of muscle control or coordination of voluntary movements)
 - The Bauble
 - The Binding
 - The Blemish*
 - The Blink
-        - The Blister*
 - The Blot*
 - The Bough*
 - The Braid
 - ‎The Bright
 - The Burgeon*
 - The Cabling
 - The Canon*
 - The Carapace*
 - The Chalice*
 - The Cherish
 - The Cicatrix* (the scar of a healed wound e.g. on plant)
 - The Clamor*
 - The Clarion (shrill trumpet, or loud and clear)
 - The Clasp
 - The Coalescence
 - The Collision
 - The Concert
 - The Concordance (agreement or consistency)
 - The Consonance (agreement or compatibility)
 - The Convergence*
 - ‎The Creak
 - The Crescendo
 - The Crenellation
 - The Crest*
 - The Crown
 - The Crux
 - The Culmination*
 - The Cumulation* (to gather in a heap, combine, build up)
 - The Curtain*
 - The Cusp
 - The Dilemma
 - The Discordance
 - The Disputation
 - The Divergence*
+- The Drift
 - The Echo
+- The Elucidation
 - The Encumbrance
 - The Equivocation
+- The Escutcheon (shield/emblem bearing coat of arms, metal plate for protection)
 - The Fabric*
 - The Fell
 - The Figure*
 - The Formation
 - The Frame
 - The Fulmination (vehement protest, violent explosion/flash)
 - The Gleam
+- The Glimmer
 - The Gossamer
 - The Gnarl*
-        - The Grain
+- The Grain (tentative NNC demonym)
 - The Grasp
 - The Hidebound/The Hidebind
 - ‎The Horn
 - The Hull
 - The Husk
 - The Illumination
 - The Imminence (state or fact of being about to happen)
+- The Incandescence
-        - The Increpation (chiding, rebuking, censure, from making a nosie, creaking)
+- The Increpation (chiding, rebuking, censure - from making a nosie, creaking)
 - The Keen*
 - The Keyhole*
 - The Kiln
 - The Kinesis*
 - The Knell*
 - The Knuckle
 - The Kylix (greek: "elegant cup or vase for drinking", latin calix, from whence Chalice)
 - The Lacuna* (unfilled space or interval, gap)
 - The Lambent (glowing/gleaming/flickering with soft radiance)
+- The Lapse
 - The Lattice
 - The Ligate (tie up or close off in surgery, or join in biochem)
 - The Ligature*
 - The Loom
 - The Macula* (center of retina, keenest vision)
 - The Manacle
 - The Marrow
 - The Membrane
+- The Morrow
 - The Multitude
 - The Nourish
 - The Oval
 - The Pasture*
 - The Pith*
 - The Presupposition
 - The Procedure
 - The Pulchritude* (beauty)
 - The Pullulation (to bud, sprout, pread prolifically or rapidly, be teeming with)
 - The Quell*
 - The Ramification
 - The Rampant
 - The Rectitude
 - The Recital
 - The Recurrence*
 - The Reproach (rebuke, blame, censure)
 - The Restraint
 - The Retelling
 - The Reticulum (fine network or netlike structure)
 - The Reverie
 - The Ripple*
 - The Rue
 - The Sap
 - The Shift
 - ‎The Shimmer
 - The Sift
 - The Simmer
 - The Skein
 - The Snarl
 - The Speck*
 - The Squall
 - The Substantiation
 - The Sum
 - The Surge
 - The Taxonomy
 - The Tessellation*
 - The Tesseract*
 - The Testimony*
 - The Trammel (restriction/impediment to one's freedom of action)
 - The Translation*
 - The Trunk
 - The Variance*
 - The Vertex
 - The Weaking
 - The Weave
 - The Weir* (a low dam across river to change height, regulate flow etc)
     + The Werian (middle english root: to defend or dam)
 - The Whet
 - The Whorl
 - The Yield
 - The Zenith
 - [look up "harvest" synonyms]
 - used
     + The Asymmetry
     + The Bell
     + The Brink*
     + ‎The Grip
     + The Knot
     + The Swell (a thing in the Bloom)

-    - demonyms
+## demonyms

+don't forget "-er"s like Unravellers

 - Abounds
 - Alters
+- Barrens
 - Certorari ("writ from superior to inferior courts seeking the records of a case," legal Latin, "to be certified, to be informed or shown") - Certors?
 - Clarions
 - Coalescents
 - Coilers
 - Coiners
 - Couths (well known, cultured, refined)
 - Eremites (fancy word for hermit)
 - Enmeshers
 - Feuds
 - The Found
-        - Grains
+- Grains (tentative NNC)
 - Harrows (distress, ravage, spoil)
 - Hidebound (unwilling or unable to change because of tradition or convention)
 - Hierophants (one interprets sacred mysteries or esoteric principles)
 - Hierarchs (cheif priest, archbishop, or other leader)
 - Incepts (already have precepts)
+- Inks
 - Jammers
 - Keys
 - Kinetics
 - Knells (sound of bell)
 - Ligands (molecule that binds to another, from latin "that can be tied" or bound)
 - Limns
 - Looms
 - Mercies
 - Meshers
 - Mixers
 - Nourishes
+- Oriels (upper-story bay window protruding from wall)
 - Pyreans (fire)
 - Quivers
 - Rebukes
 - Reveries
+- Rhumes (common cold)
-        - Riarchs
+- Riarchs (arch = ruling)
 - Rifes
+- Rifts
 - Roots
 - Rues
 - Runes
 - Saraphs
 - Sifters
 - Simmers
 - Sprees
 - Tessellates
 - Testates/Testators
 - Tetrarchs (ruler of one of four divisions of a kingdom or province)
+- Tides
+- Tinges
 - Unfettered
 - Whiloms (formerly, in the past)
 - Whorls
 - used
     + Kalons (a Greek word sometimes used in English, especially in to kalon "the (morally) beautiful, the ideal good," neuter of Greek kalos "beautiful, noble, good")
     + Apeirons (cosmological theory, "(that which is) unlimited," "boundless", "infinite", or "indefinite")
     + Knots
     + Grips

+## Characters, Places, Etc.

-- Characters (political leaders, famous rebels, merchants, demigods, invaders, wizards, researchers)
+- characters (political leaders, famous rebels, merchants, demigods, invaders, wizards, researchers)
     - names
         - jinsa
         - kagara